The Undead Iron Fist: Publication history

 In June 2025, Marvel Comics announced a four-issue comic book limited series titled The Undead Iron Fist, with Jason Loo as writer and Fran Galán as artist.
 It focuses on the former Iron Fist Danny Rand, who is resurrected as an undead being called the Ghost Fist after his death in the one-shot comic Iron Fist 50th Anniversary Special (2024).
 Artist Von Randal designed Ghost Fist's costume for the series; it includes arnis sticks, armor encasing his right arm–which had been severed in Iron Fist 50th Anniversary Special–and a full cowl mask inspired by the Wildstorm and DC Comics character Grifter.
 Initially, Randal incorporated a dragon motif on the armor's spaulder, but editor Danny Khazem requested it be replaced.
 Randal ultimately settled on an eagle, which he felt better aligned with the themes of The Undead Iron Fist.

-The Undead Iron Fist began publication on September 10, 2025, and is scheduled to end on December 31 of the same year.
+The Undead Iron Fist began publication on September 10, 2025, and ended on December 31 of the same year.

-In November 2025, it was announced that The Undead Iron Fist will be followed with Deadly Hands of K'un-Lun, a five issue limited series written by Yifan Jiang and illustrated by Paco Medina, set for a February 2026 release.